marialundhammar/marialundhammar/README.md

 ### Hi there 👋

-🤔 Currently looking for internship, fall 2022! <br>
+🤔 Currently looking for internship, spring 2023! <br>

 📫 How to reach me: marialundhammar@gmail.com

-🌱 I’m currently learning Node JS, JavaScript, Express, Bookshelf, MySQL
+🌱 I’m currently learning JavaScript, React, Vue, Typescript and Tailwind.

 👩‍💻 Studing frontend development @Mediainstitutet in Malmö
 <!--